 Bethel University was created officially in 1847 in McLemoresville, Tennessee.
 They were originally known as Bethel Seminary.
 Though they are no longer a seminary, they have maintained their Christian foundation and values.
 Now they have five campuses and extensive online programming, which is where the technology comes into play.
-Bethel offers every full-time student a free Chromebook with a touch screen.
+The school’s laptop program offers every full-time student a free Chromebook with a touch screen.
 This is kind of like a laptop and iPad in one.
-Each student will be shipped their chromebook directly, or they can opt to pick it up at the New Student Orientation before classes start.
+Each student will be shipped their Chromebook directly, or they can opt to pick it up at the New Student Orientation before classes start.
 All of the Chromebooks will be loaded with Moodle and Google Drive to make it easy for students to participate in coursework using their equipment.
 In addition, all of the machines will be stocked with the Microsoft Office 360 Suite.
 On staff is a capable IT team ready to offer support either to navigate the system or help problem solve issues like battery life or software updates.

 2. Chatham University

 Chatham University has been around since 1869 and ever since has learned to incorporate the cutting edge into their classrooms.
 Each student that enrolls pays a fee of $1,335 as part of their enrollment costs.
-Several things come out of that money including a personal MacBook Air for each student and a four-year AppleCare warranty.
+Several things come out of that laptop program including a personal MacBook Air for each student and a four-year AppleCare warranty.
 Participants will receive their new computer at their initial student orientation.
 Each learner will also receive 4 years of accidental damage protection through SafeWare, which includes theft protection as well.
 There is an on-site help desk where students can take their computers for servicing or questions.
 An extra exciting gift that comes with each computer is a Chatham logoed backpack where the laptops are able to be securely transported.
 Because each student has the same technology, they are streamlined and incorporated into the coursework of most classes, and in a circumstance where classes need to be canceled, these personal computers make it easy to move class sessions to the online format.